AG2048/hardware_mm_engines/sum_stationary_integration/hdl/README.md

 ## Design Parameters

 ### Data Width Related Parameters
+These are parameters directly related to the input and output data width (number of bits to represent a fixed point value).

 #### DATA_WIDTH
+The number of bits in the input data, default to 8
 #### MULTIPLY_DATA_WIDTH
+The number of bits to preserve after multiplying 2 values, before adding values together.
+Default to `2 * DATA_WIDTH`
 #### ACCUM_DATA_WIDTH
+The number of additional bits to `MULTIPLY_DATA_WIDTH` that is required to store the result of accumulating multiplication results.
+Currently set to 16, so that the total output data width is `MULTIPLY_DATA_WIDTH + ACCUM_DATA_WIDTH = 32` bits.

 ### Processor Sizes Related Parameters
 #### N